 Giving birth to the child and caring for them can be physically exhausting.
 In addition, due to constant sleep deprivation for the initial few weeks or months of an infant’s life, it is not unusual for mothers to fall asleep while breastfeeding.
 During breastfeeding, the body releases oxytocin.
 It is a hormone that plays an important role in inducing sleepiness during breastfeeding as it can make one feel calm and relaxed.
+It’s important to understand the effects of falling asleep while breastfeeding to ensure you and your baby are safe.
 Continue reading this post as we talk about the reasons, possible risks, and ways to prevent mothers from falling asleep during breastfeeding.

 Does Breastfeeding Make You Sleepy?